How to connect with locals when traveling: Real tips for dopamine travel

-The old modes of interacting with locals—striking up a conversation at a coffee shop, saying hello to someone in the park, quizzing your taxi driver, etc.—aren't going anywhere.
+The old modes of interacting with locals—striking up a conversation at a coffee shop, saying hello to someone in the park, quizzing your taxi driver, etc. — are still great ways to connect with locals.

 1. Find and Join and English Language Exchange Group on Facebook